Have you experienced discrimination on the basis of any of the following grounds?

 Civil Rights Defenders offers information and legal advice free of charge about how you can exercise your rights.

-Civil Rights Defenders has a particular focus on the rights of the indigenous Sami people and give legal advice in related discrimination cases irrespective of region.
+Civil Rights Defenders has a focus on the rights of the indigenous Sami people and offers legal advice in related discrimination cases, regardless of region.

-We also cooperate with Stadsmissionen/Crossroads in a project aiming to prevent hate crimes against Roma EU citizens in Malmö, and therefore offer legal advice concerning discrimination of this group.
+Civil Rights Defenders also cooperates with Stadsmissionen/Crossroads in a project aimed at preventing hate crimes against Roma EU citizens in Malmö, and therefore offer legal advice concerning the discrimination of this group.

 You can reach us by email or by telephone:

 - E-mail: email@example.com

 Our telephone hours are Tuesdays 13.30–17.00 and Thursdays 09.30–12.00.
 If you wish to contact us at other times, we kindly ask you to do so by e-mail.